1185090651/Blog/docs/Webpack.md

 - `url-loader` to inline a file into the bundle as a data URI
 - `raw-loader` to import a file as a string

 `url-loader` includes `file-loader`.
-We only need config the limit size，`url-loader` will choose the correct loader to handle it automatically.
+We only need configure the limit size，`url-loader` will choose the correct loader to handle it automatically.

 Asset Module type replaces all of these loaders by adding 4 new module types: